China's Great Wall confirms interest in Fiat Chrysler

 Jeep, which traces its roots to the iconic World War Two military vehicle, targets sales of 2 million vehicles in 2018, up from 1.4 million in 2016.
 Marchionne has said deliveries from the SUV brand could eventually rise to as many as 7 million a year as demand for sporty vehicles is set to keep rising.

-In a recent note, Morgan Stanley estimated Jeep's enterprise value at 23 billion euros (US$27 billion) - nearly 150 percent of the whole of FCA's market value.
+In a recent note, Morgan Stanley estimated Jeep's enterprise value at 23 billion euros ($27 billion) - nearly 150 percent of the whole of FCA's market value.

 A move for FCA or one of its main brands would be challenging to finance, and would have to overcome serious regulatory hurdles - but it would boost Great Wall's position in the U.S. market and globally.